dinaolmelak/Gapful-Numbers/Readme.md

 **Gapful Numbers**

 This is a Solo Learn Challenge of a program
-The program is to identify whether or not a number is a Gapful Number **Gapful Number**:- is a number of at least 3 digits that is divisible by the number formed by the first and last digit of the original number
+The program is to identify whether or not a number is a Gapful Number.

+**Gapful Number**:- is a number of at least 3 digits that is divisible by the number formed by the first and last digit of the original number

 **Algorithm to Solve this problem**